Festival of Indigenous Storytellers

 Dr. Eric was raised in NYC, was trained as a Folklorist at the University of Pennsylvania (in Philadelphia), and has settled in Chennai.
 He has studied storytelling with professional storytellers in NYC, and with Kani (Kanikaran) Tribal people of Kanyakumari district, Tamil Nadu.

-Please "click" the underlined words for information about Dr. Eric's other Storytelling Workshops, designed for teachers, parents, screenplay writers, tour guides, and people in the business world.
+Dr. Eric conducts various other Storytelling Workshops, such as those designed for teachers, parents, screenplay writers, tour guides, and people in the business world.

 World Storytelling Institute